-There is a video I'd like to share with you.
-Made by the World Health Organization, it truly helps describe the feelings of depression in a way that is highly relatable and can help you explain your feelings to others in way they can understand.
+There is a video made by the World Health Organization that truly helps describe the feelings of depression in a way that is highly relatable and can help you explain your feelings to others in way they can understand.
 Click to watch.

 What treatments are available for depression?